elixir-lang/elixir-lang.github.com/install.markdown

 Next you should download the [latest release](https://github.com/elixir-lang/elixir/releases/), unpack it and then run `make` inside the unpacked directory (note: if you are running on Windows, [read this page on setting up your environment for compiling Elixir](https://github.com/elixir-lang/elixir/wiki/Windows)).

-After compiling, you are ready to run the `elixir` and `iex` commands from the `bin` directory.
-It is recommended that you add Elixir's `bin` path to your [PATH](http://en.wikipedia.org/wiki/Environment_variable) environment variable to ease development:
+After compiling, you are ready to run the elixir and `iex` commands from the bin directory.
+It is recommended that you add Elixir's bin path to your PATH environment variable to ease development.
+You need to [find your shell profile file](http://unix.stackexchange.com/a/117470/101951), and add to the end of it:

 ```bash
 $ export PATH="$PATH:/path/to/elixir/bin"